MicrosoftDocs/openapi-docs/OpenAPI/kiota/quickstarts/cli.md

 date: 03/24/2023
 ---

-# Build API clients for Java
+# Build API clients for CLIs

 In this tutorial, you will build a sample command line interface (CLI) app that calls a REST API that does not require authentication.